'Family Ties' creator Gary David Goldberg dies at age 68

 LOS ANGELES Gary David Goldberg, whose hit 1980s television sitcom "Family Ties" gave a warm portrayal of generational conflict and launched the acting career of Michael J. Fox, has died at age 68, his son-in-law said on Monday.

-Goldberg died of a brain tumor on Saturday at his home in Montecito, California, said his son-in-law Rob Dubbin.
+Goldberg died of a brain tumour on Saturday at his home in Montecito, California, said his son-in-law Rob Dubbin.

 "Family Ties" aired between 1982 and 1989 on network NBC and ranked second only to "The Cosby Show" in viewership between 1985 and 1987.